nobiot/Zero-to-Emacs-and-Org-roam/README.md

 3. [Set up Org-roam (including sqlite3)](./30.Set-up-Org-roam.md)
 4. [Improve quality-of-life with your font, theme, and minimal select packages ](./40.Qol.md)

+The config file at the end of Part 1 is [located in this repo](./.emacs), too.

 ![What your Emacs will look like at the end of Part 1](images/2020-06-16_21-32-39.png)

 Part 2 (TBD; still thinking about what to include)